neenjaw/shift-tracker/README.md

 The skeleton is up for the front end.
 Basic design decisions being:

--Font Awesome 5 for glyph support
+- Font Awesome 5 for glyph support
--Bootstrap 4 for rapid css styling
+- Bootstrap 4 for rapid css styling
--Axios for rest-api interaction
+- Axios for rest-api interaction
--Handlebars and Gulp to precompile templates for use
+- Handlebars and Gulp to precompile templates for use

 Making sure to:

--Modularize my css files
+- Modularize my css files
--Modularize my js files
+- Modularize my js files

 Plan for now, keep it simple, get a working version done, don't get side-tracked by details.